-Participants in our limited-size tour group are asked to arrive at the designated hotel in Kyoto by the evening of May 22nd, 2017 to settle in and get oriented.
-For those traveling from North America to Japan, this would require a departure by May 21st (since the international dateline is crossed in flight) for arrival at Kansai International Airport (KIX) or Itami Airport (ITM) if routing through Tokyo.
+Participants in our limited-size tour group are asked to arrive at the designated hotel in Kyoto by the evening of May 21st, 2018 to settle in and get oriented.
+For those traveling from North America to Japan, this would require a departure no later than May 20th (since the international dateline is crossed in flight) for arrival at Kansai International Airport (KIX) or possibly Itami Airport (ITM) if routing through Tokyo.
 Carrie will provide information on ground transportation from either of these Osaka-based airports to Kyoto when participants are making travel plans.
 Since tour participants book their own flights, they have the option of scheduling to arrive in Japan earlier and/or to stay beyond the conclusion of the tour.

 What would make you a great candidate for this memorable excursion:

 - An appreciation for and interest in the culture of traditional and contemporary Japan

 - The ability and willingness to walk (up to a few miles on some days) mostly on flat grades but with slopes and stairs to negotiate on some days

 - The initiative and independence to pursue your own interests on free days, alone or with others, or just relax; plenty of support and information will be available to get you to your places/activities of personal interest

 - The willingness to respectfully share time-space with up to seven other lovely people in your group

 - The flexibility to adapt to unexpected changes in the schedule due to weather and other variables